 The Form 1095 is a tax document that gives the IRS information about your health insurance.
 It helps the government verify if your employer offered you health insurance and that the coverage you were offered met the requirements under the ACA.
 Another important thing for you to know is that a Form 1095 tax document will be provided each plan year.
 You can access the form electronically or elect to have a paper copy mailed to you.

 The Form 1095 proves to the IRS that you had health insurance every month of the previous year.
 If you had medical coverage from Adobe for all twelve months of the prior year, your Adobe Form 1095 will indicate it.
 If you had medical coverage through Adobe for only part of the year (e.g., you were hired in the middle of the year), your Adobe Form 1095 will indicate the specific months you were covered, and you’d expect to receive another Form 1095 from your previous employer (if applicable) for the other months.
 If you were covered under someone else’s plan, like your spouse’s, then you’d be listed on their Form 1095.

 There are two types of the Form 1095 that may impact you.
-All employees will get the Form 1095-C. If you’re enrolled in a fully-insured plan like the Kaiser plan, you’ll also receive a Form 1095-B. To view your Form 1095, log on to the Adobe benefits enrollment site, select Health & Wellbeing > More > View, then click on the Form 1095 link.
-You'll be taken to a page that displays all of your Forms 1095.
+All employees will get the Form 1095-C. If you’re enrolled in a fully-insured plan like the Kaiser plan, you’ll also receive a Form 1095-B. To view your Form 1095, log on to the Adobe benefits enrollment site, select My Profile > Employee File, then click on the Form 1095 link.
 You may print or download your available forms at any time from this site.

 When you receive your form(s), check them for accuracy (pay special attention to the names, addresses and Social Security numbers for all individuals covered under your health care plans) and then hold onto them.